datacarpentry/shell-genomics/_episodes/04-redirection.md

 > ## Exercise
 >
-> 1) Search for the sequence GNATNACCACTTCC in SRR098026.fastq.
+> 1) Search for the sequence GNATNACCACTTCC in the SRR098026.fastq.
-> In addition to identifying the line containing the sequence, have your search also return
-> the line containing the name of the sequence (tip: the name of the sequence is listed after the '@' sign).
+> Have your search return all matching lines and the name (or identifier) for each sequence
+> that contains a match.
 >
 > 2) Search for the sequence AAGTT in both fastq files.
-Get the lines containing the name of the sequence and the sequence itself.
+> Have your search return all matching lines and the name (or identifier) for each sequence
+> that contains a match.
 {: .challenge}

 ## Redirection